EBI-Metagenomics/genomes-catalogue-pipeline/README.md

  - min amd max number of accessions (only MGnify specific).
 Max - Min = #total number of genomes (NCBI+ENA)

-# Instructions how to run genomes-pipeline with bash script on CODON
+# Instructions how to run genomes-pipeline

 ### Description

 Bash script *run.sh* runs basic steps as depending lsf jobs.

-There are 8 steps:
+There are 9 steps:
 - data preparation + dRep
 - mash2nwk
 - process clusters (in parallel by each cluster)